 When placing plants around your hot tub, make sure that you are familiar with the hot tub’s maintenance panels, if there is ever a need to access the equipment compartment..
 Plan around this panel so that plants cannot block your access.
 Also remember that if you have multiple people in your hot tub, water may flow over the edges.
 If this happens often enough, it may harm any plants that are too close.
 Measure a foot or so away from the hot tub’s base before you add plants.
 Hardscape, gravel or other plant-free landscaping options are great ideas for the base of the area surrounding your hot tub, as opposed to grass or soil—plus, it will give your plants a healthy environment that’s pleasing to the eye.

-If you have a hot tub or sauna in the Bay Area, consider sticking to native Californian plants for an authentic look.
+If you have a hot tub, consider sticking to native Californian plants for an authentic look.
 While lush, tropical plants will give the area a relaxing feel, they may have to be replanted every spring.
 An often-overlooked aspect of hot tub landscaping is scent.
 Shrubs like jasmine or lavender will surround you with a sweet, relaxing scent when the flowers are blooming.

 Stay away from trees or tall bushes.
 While you may feel enclosed and private, these plants will drop leaves, seedpods and branches onto or into your hot tub.
 Keeping the plants near a hot tub relatively low will also discourage birds from roosting nearby.